Quasi-Bayes properties of a recursive procedure for mixtures: Introduction

-Asymptotic exchangeability alone does not explicitly provide the statistical model of the limit sequence $(Z_n)$; which is also, by the above result, the asymptotic statistical model for the c.i.d. sequence $(X_n)$.
-We thus refine the result by finding such model.
-Namely, we prove that there exist a random distribution $G$, which is the almost sure weak limit of the sequence $G_n$, such that the $Z_n$ are conditionally i.i.d. given $G$, according to a distribution $F_G$ with density $f_G$ of the form (\ref{eq:mixture}).
-Therefore, so are the $X_n$, asymptotically; roughly speaking, $X_i \mid G \approxiid F_G$ for $n$ large, where $\approxiid$ means approximately i.i.d.
-In this sense, Newton's recursive learning rule arises from a {\em quasi-Bayes mixture model}.
+We refine this result by finding the explicit form of the asymptotic statistical model $\tF$ implied by the recursive predictive rule.
+The lack of exchangeability of the sequence $(\theta_n)$ implies that there is no random distribution $G$ such that $\theta_i \mid G \iidsim G$; however, we prove that such $G$ exists asymptotically, as the almost sure weak limit of the sequence $G_n$.
+Then the asymptotic statistical model $\tF$ is a mixture of the form $F_G=\int f(x \mid \theta) dG(\theta)$; roughly speaking, $X_i \mid G \approxiid F_G$ for $i > n$ with $n$ large.
+In this sense, Newton's recursive learning rule arises from a {\em quasi-Bayes} mixture model.

+At first, this result may appear surprising, as we are reverting the usual approach that goes from a statistical model and a prior distribution to the consequent predictive distribution.
+Here, we start from the predictive distribution (the algorithm) and find the implied statistical model.
+The key is that c.i.d. sequences preserve the main asymptotic properties of exchangeable sequences; in particular, the asymptotic statistical model arises as the almost sure weak limit of the predictive distribution.
+The proofs of our results (collected in the Appendix) come from this property.
+In fact, we show a stronger result: the predictive distribution $F_{G_n}$ converges almost surely in total variation to the mixture $F_G$ (See Section \ref{sec:quasi-Bayes}).